kura-labs-org/c4_deployment-9/Deployment-instructions.md

 ## Group Instructions:
 1. **Everyone is responsible for submitting the main repository link and updating the main repository**
-2. Each person in a group must pick one role from below:
+2. Each person in a group has a role:
 ```
 Project Manager:
 - Make sure everyone is working on their part of the deployment